sap-tutorials/Tutorials/tutorials/irpa-cai-integration/irpa-cai-integration.md

 ---
 author_name: Ilyes YAMOUN
 author_profile: https://github.com/shielddz
-title: Integrate the SAP Conversational AI with the SAP Intelligent RPA
+title: Integrate the chatbot with the SAP Intelligent RPA
 description: Setup end-to-end integration between the SAP Conversational AI and the SAP Intelligent RPA.
 Information provided in a chatbot is used to run an automation in the background and update the user within the chatbot with different statuses.
 auto_validation: true
 time: 30